v-y-a-s/vrp_generator/README.md

 5. Open a REST client
 6. VRP Generator is now listening at localhost:3000
 7. Post your data set in the JSON format payload mentioned in apit_test.rest using rest client.
+8. The Address to VRP generation is available at "/go" using "POST"
-8. The output VRP file is stored as D:/res/problems_usa_zekleer+timestemamp.vrp
+9. The output VRP file is stored as D:/res/problems_usa_zekleer+timestemamp.vrp
-9. open this path, get the .vrp file and feed it to the CVRP solver in opta planner.
+10. open this path, get the .vrp file and feed it to the CVRP solver in opta planner.
+11. The Opta planner gives a solution XML file.
+12. "POST" the XML file contents for the tag <vehicleList> alone at "/parse"
+13. A JSON output of grouped shipments are created and shipment count is shown.
+14. Use http://json2table.com/ to tabulate the results.
-10. Check if it satisfies the required output 👍
+15. Check if it satisfies the required output 👍

 Other Details